thepratikguptaa/prompt-injection/Prompt Injection Detectors/README.md

 ### Limitations

-While more sophisticated, this method is still not foolproof.
-LLMs can sometimes be "jailbroken" or tricked into ignoring their system prompts.
-Performance and accuracy depend heavily on the underlying LLM's capabilities and the effectiveness of the system prompt.
+While this hybrid method is more sophisticated and robust than purely keyword-based detection, it is still not foolproof.
+Rule-based heuristics can be bypassed by novel obfuscation techniques, and LLMs can sometimes be "jailbroken" or tricked into ignoring their system prompts.
+Performance and accuracy depend heavily on the underlying LLM's capabilities and the effectiveness of both the rule set and the system prompt.
 Requires an active internet connection and API access to the LLM.